• What is Vermont known for?

 © VINS Nature Center

-The Vermont Institute of Natural Science Nature Center is a 47-acre campus that supports environmental education, research, and avian rehabilitation in Quechee, Vermont.
+The Vermont Institute of Natural Science Nature Center (VINS Nature Center) is a 47-acre campus that supports environmental education, research, and avian rehabilitation in Quechee, Vermont.
 It neighbors Quechee State Park, and has more than 15 top-of-the-line rapture enclosures, two classrooms, four spaces for exhibits, and just under a mile of informative nature trails.

 Visitors can sign up for animal encounter classes from birds to Cold Blooded Critters, featuring a turtle, a snake, and an amphibian.
 There are onsite exhibits like Ice Age Mammals on the Meadow, a place to romp and play at Nature’s Playground, and opportunities to watch certain animals feed or receive rehabilitation, among other activities.

-VINS Nature Center, 6565 Woodstock Road Route 4, Quechee, VT, Phone: 802-359-5000, Map
+Address: 6565 Woodstock Road Route 4, Quechee, VT, Phone: 802-359-5000

 Stowe Mountain Resort